Frequently Asked Questions about vyoma-saṃskṛta-pāṭhaśālā

 IE is fairly smart about picking tuned fonts for different characters.
 To set your font as the default for a given block of characters, choose Tools > Internet Options > Fonts, then select the fonts.

 You will need to tell NN which fonts to use for which encodings.
 To set your font as the default for a given block of characters, choose Edit > Preferences > Fonts.
 Then for each encoding you are likely to use, pick the appropriate fonts for the Variable Width and Fixed Width fonts.
 It is particularly important to set default fonts for Unicode.
 These fonts will be used when NN encounters documents encoded in a Unicode variant.

 Please note that in some cases, a course which was initially free may be converted into a paid course later.
 In such a case, you will have to pay the course fees to continue accessing the course materials.

 2. In the ‘My Profile’ page, you will see a list of courses which you are enrolled for.

 3. Click on any course to visit the course page.

 4. Scroll down.
 Below the course description, lessons for the course are listed.
 Click on any lesson to enter and access the associated materials.

-8. The course will be added to your profile, and you can access materials by scrolling down and clicking on any of the lessons.
+4. The course will be added to your profile, and you can access materials by scrolling down and clicking on any of the lessons.